 All of the department’s laboratories are excellently equipped for modern cell and molecular technologies.
 In addition, you will have access to a range of unique facilities in the form of the living collections and arboretum of the University’s Botanic Garden and two on-site herbaria of international standing.

 There are two routes into undertaking your doctoral research at the department.
 You may apply directly to the DPhil in Plant Sciences.
-Alternative, you may apply to one of the University’s Doctoral Training Programmes.
+Alternatively, you may apply to one of the University’s Doctoral Training Programmes.
 The latter are fully-funded, four-year graduate training programmes which involve a training period of taught courses for around three to six months before deciding on a DPhil project.
 Applicants are encouraged to consider both entry routes.